AMID Logo

 • To determine whether your product, technology, or service might need an export license or be subject to other legal requirements, consult the U.S. Export Regulations website or contact a Bureau of Industry and Security counselor.

-Motorized vehicles requiring DMV (U.S. Department of Motor Vehicles) registration, such as automobiles, motorcycles, mopeds, jet skis, ATVs, etc., CANNOT be shipped from the United States utilizing Less-than-Container-Load.
+Motorized vehicles requiring DMV (U.S. Department of Motor Vehicles) registration, such as automobiles, motorcycles, mopeds, jet skis, ATVs, etc., CANNOT be shipped from the United States using Less-than-Container-Load.
 This is because U.S. customs does not recognize international shipping companies' warehouses (CFS) as an exam site for motor vehicle inspection.

 No cars in LCL sea freight international shipping